BlinkTagInc/node-gtfs/README.md

 ### gtfs.getStopAttributes(query, projection, options)

 Queries stop_attributes and returns a promise.
 The result of the promise is an array of stop_attributes.
 These are from the non-standard `stop_attributes.txt` file.
+See [documentation and examples of this file](https://github.com/BlinkTagInc/gtfs-to-html#build-stop_attributestxt).

     // Get stop attributes for a few stops const stopIds = [